striwata/X-GRMSD/README.md

-# G-RMSD: Exact solution for RMSD minimization between molecules
+# X-GRMSD: Exact solution for RMSD minimization with G-RMSD to Determine Molecular Similarity

 ## Introduction
 This repository contains the C++ code to determine similarity of molecules in 3D.
 It is free software under the terms of the MIT License.
 Details of the algorithms can be found in our paper: